Xceptance/neodymium-library/README.md

 ## Introductions in other media
 We have an article on [DZone](https://dzone.com/articles/neodymium-an-open-source-framework-for-web-testing) describing the main features of Neodymium.

+We have a talk (in German) about the features and some best practices for Neodymium available on [YouTube](https://www.youtube.com/watch?v=hn-juzcXrZg).

 ## Additional Features
 These are our **additions** to make test automation nicer, quicker, and less painful.